apdlll/scores/doc/solution.md

 </details>

 <details>
-  <summary>This is a test using the exercise's description samples, and you can run it online in the <a href="https://pl.kotl.in/Uij68uwer" target="_blank">Kotlin playground</a>...</summary>
+  <summary>This is a test that uses the exercise's description samples.
+You can run it online in the <a href="https://pl.kotl.in/Uij68uwer" target="_blank">Kotlin playground</a>...</summary>

 ```kotlin
 val paintballWinPoints = 10